Last updated by Christian Robinette

 5. Confirm that you're allowing your phone to roam.

 If you're in a roaming area, you'll want to make sure the roaming settings on your phone are set to allow you to access the network.
+If roaming internationally make sure the feature is enabled from your account and the network mode has been set to GSM.

 6. Make sure to use 10-digit dialing.